khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### Use accordions when:

 * Displaying and regrouping additional information.
-* Adding granular control over the information of a given page.
+* Adding granular control over the information on a given page.
 * Shortening pages and reduce scrolling.

 ### Do not use accordions when: